General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Evaluations

 \paragraph{Statistical significance and uncertainty estimation} Statistical significance and uncertainty estimation are essential for drawing robust conclusions.
 Evaluations must include a sufficient number of questions per task type to ensure statistical power, and repeated runs (e.g., different seeds or sampling variations) are needed to report confidence intervals or error bars. \autocite{tikhonov2023post} While this is feasible for automated, large-scale benchmarks, it becomes significantly more challenging in resource-intensive settings such as real-world deployment studies (e.g., testing a model in a wet-lab setting), where replicability and scale are limited.

 \paragraph{Reproducibility and Reporting} Without clear and consistent documentation, even well-designed evaluations risk being misunderstood or unreproducible.
 To ensure that results are interpretable, verifiable, and extensible, every step of the evaluation process should be clearly specified, from prompt formulation and data pre-processing to metric selection and aggregation.
 Standardized evaluation protocols, careful tracking of environmental variables (e.g., hardware, model version, and sampling settings such as the inference temperature for \glspl{llm}), and consistent version control (documenting the exact version of the used model) are essential to avoid unintentional variation across runs.
 Additionally, communicating limitations and design decisions openly can help the broader community understand the scope and reliability of the reported results. \textcite{alampara2025lessons} proposed evaluation cards as a structured format to transparently report all relevant details of an evaluation, including design choices, assumptions, and known limitations, making it easier for others to interpret, reproduce, and build upon the results.
+See example \ref{example:best_practices} for some of the best practices while building benchmarks.